CorruptBandit/Tchoukball-Tracker/README.md

 ## Prod

-This is a work in progreess, but TLS is enabled acrossed the board.
+In production TLS is enabled acrossed the board.

 **Build:**
 ```sh